ibm-cloud-docs/apiconnect/managing_apis.md

 The test results are displayed.

-## Staging and publishing a Loopback application
+## Staging and publishing a LoopBack application
 {: #stage_publish_lb_app}

 1. In the navigation pane of the API Designer, click **Products**.